Will a dehumidifier always collect water or will there be a time when it will stop?

 The dehumidifier is faulty

 If the dehumidifier keeps on running even when the bucket is full of water, it is faulty.
-If it keeps running but it is not collecting water, it is faulty!
+If it keeps running but is not collecting water, it is faulty!

 In our posts on Levoit humidifier not working, Crane humidifier instructions and others, one constant in all of them is that the unit might need resetting.